kiikode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. Print all numbers of base 16 in lowercase
 10. Print all possible combinations of single-digit numbers
 11. Print all possible different combinations of two digits
+12. Print all possible different combinations of three digits